 2. The vehicle must not be more than five years old and have been legally registered in the owner’s home country for more than six months and have a minimum mileage of 10,000 km.

-The following step on how to bring your own vehicles to Vietnam will be guiding you through the procedures of obtaining the necessary documents.
+The following step on how to bring your own vehicles to Vietnam will guide you through the procedures of obtaining the necessary documents.
 It is recommended to have these documents prepared well in advance to reduce any hassle that may occur during the process.

 A map showing where the seaports that allow vehicles to enter Vietnam are located